Essential Packing Tips for First-Time Rollers

 - Purchase an assortment of ready-to-eat meals and snacks as you prepare for your trip.
 Choose meals that are easy to prepare and eat.
 If you have always dreamed of pancakes by the fire, mix up the batter before you go and store it in an airtight container like a cleaned-out soda bottle.

 Contact the campground or national park where you will be staying and ask about the amenities they have.
-Some campgrounds include a country store where campers can purchase food and basic supplies.
+Some campgrounds include a kiosk where you can purchase food and basic supplies.

 Choose activities that do not require a lot of gear.
 There are plenty of great things to do on your first camping trip, from hiking to a scenic spot to swimming in the lake.
 Choose activities that do not require a lot of additional gear; you and the family will have more fun.